Wizard! Chapter 180

 Then, the match started with a countdown, then an exclamation of “Begin!”

 Albert began chanting a spell.
 He was a wizard after all.
 Meanwhile, William dashed across the arena.
-He remembered when thirty meters had felt rather long.
+He remembered when thirty yards had felt rather long.
 Although it had only taken half a dozen seconds to sprint across, that was enough time for a spell or two to be lobbed his way.
 Of course, that was before, and while his body wasn’t as good right now as it had been in his former life… his ki was much more developed, and more importantly intentional instead of a vaguely recognized ability.
 William seemed to be only a blur as he dashed across the arena in less than three seconds, a speed that would beat any olympic sprinters from Earth.
 Albert obviously hadn’t been prepared for such speed.
 In fact, he probably hadn’t expected William to be able to fight much at all.
 However, he didn’t worry about that for long, because William struck out with Chris… and then Albert collapsed onto the arena floor in an undignified heap.
 Then, everything seemed to stop as the arena went quiet, and no movement came.